Writing Changes Everything

 As Joyce Carol Oates once said, “I have forced myself to begin writing when I’ve been utterly exhausted, when I’ve felt my soul as thin as a playing card, when nothing has seemed worth enduring for another five minutes … and somehow the activity of writing changes everything.”

 And indeed it does!
 I once called this ‘discipline’ but I’ve changed my mind about that.

-Years ago, when I first moved to New York City to work in the theatre, I was invited to the art studio of Buffy Johnson, though now she is gone, her work hangs permanently in the Metropolitan Art Museum in New York City.
+Years ago, when I first moved to New York City to work in the theatre, I was invited to the art studio of Buffy Johnson, though now she is gone, her work hangs permanently in the Metropolitan Art Museum.
 She kept working as we visited and her work was very detailed, taking sometimes months to complete one painting.

 As a young actor, I was moved to say, “I admire your discipline.”
 At this point, Buffy retorted, as if correcting me, “It’s not discipline, Catherine, it’s love.”

 Writing is not just a commitment.
 It’s a relationship and for it to work, there must be love.